osanwe/harbour-sight-safary/README.md

 # Walk with Sight Safary

-It is a Sailfish OS application for building beautiful routes.
+It is a Sailfish OS / Aurora OS application for building beautiful routes.
 It uses custom Qt Geo Service [plugin](https://github.com/osanwe/qtgeoservices-osmscoutoffline) and [Sight Safari](https://sightsafari.city/) API.